Home/Progressive Dentistry/Dental Implants

 bna-sample

-What is the Dental Implant Procedure Like?
+What Is the Dental Implant Procedure Like?

 First, an evaluation of your teeth and mouth during a consultation will help determine whether you have the necessary bone density for the implant to properly fuse with your jawbone.
-This involves a consultation with an oral surgeon or periodontist who will take a 3D image of your mouth.
+This involves a consultation with an oral surgeon or periodontist, who will take a 3D image of your mouth.
 After your candidacy for dental implants is confirmed, treatment will involve placing a thin post beneath the gum of your missing tooth.
-We understand that some patients may experience dental anxiety during this process and our dentists can provide advanced sedation dentistry options to help you relax if desired.
-Once the post has successfully fused to your mouth (a process that can take a few months), a custom-designed porcelain dental crown will be attached to the implant for a natural and comfortable fit.
-The crown will then be color-shaded to match the hue of your enamel and you should have a fully functioning restoration that blends with your natural teeth.

 How Long Do Dental Implants Last?

 Dental implants can serve as an effective tooth replacement for years — even decades.
-These restorations behave much like natural teeth and are similarly affected by decay and enamel damage.
+These restorations behave much like real teeth and are similarly affected by decay and enamel damage.
 Therefore, implants can be expected to last as long as your natural teeth and, with proper oral hygiene, they are capable of providing results that endure well into the future.

 How Do I Care For My Dental Implants?